 Applications to the first edition of the Mother Tongues Award were open from 1st November to 1st December 2020.
 In that time, we received 112 applications in 47 languages, and were hugely impressed by the range and quality of projects submitted.

-Having gone through the applications, our team shortlisted 10 outstanding projects, listed below in alphabetical order.
+Having gone through the applications, our team shortlisted 10 outstanding projects, from which we are proud to announce 3 winners (in alphabetical order).

 THE KING IS IN - (Punjabi) written by Ravi Mangat